The Question and the Consequence

 He remembered his mom complaining sometimes, being irritable and retreating to her bedroom with a hot water bottle.
 He remembered seeing a box in the bathroom closet.
 “Like ... a period?” he repeated, trying to connect the dots in his panicked brain.

-Lily looked at him, her tear-streaked face a mask of confusion and terror.
+Lily looked at him, her tear-streaked face, a mask of confusion and terror.
 “A what?”

 “A period,” he said, a little more confidently now that he had a label for it, a word from the adult world that might explain this madness.
 “My mom gets them.
 Sometimes she gets ... cranky.
 And she has these ... things.”
-He struggled to remember the word his mom had used.
+He struggled to remember the words his mom had used.
 “Pads?
 Tampons?
 They’re in the bathroom cabinet.
 She says it’s a ‘girl thing’ and I should just leave her alone.”

 The phrase “girl thing” didn’t bring much comfort.
 It sounded like an exclusionary club she hadn’t asked to join and didn’t understand the rules for.
 “But why?” she whispered, the question full of genuine, desperate bewilderment.
 “Why would girls just ... bleed?
 For no reason?
 It doesn’t make any sense.
 It’s broken.”